przemwo/js-blog-project/pages/2019-05-14-gently-introduction-to-react-hooks/index_en.md

 ## My story

 I've been working with React for over two years now.
 I must admit it's been very nice two years.
 So I was very sceptical when I heard about React hooks for the first time.
 "Why change something that is good and works?"
 When I saw first hooks examples my feeling "this is not a good direction" was even stronger.
 But hooks kept attacking me from every direction and more and more people seemed to be delighted with the new React addition.
 I decided to give them a try... and I joined a circle of delighted.
+But first things first.

 ## What are React Hooks?